amirhnajafiz/ceeker/README.md

-# SentinelRs
+# Ceeker

-SentinelRs is a guardian watching over containers, and exposes their life-cycle events.
+Ceeker is a guardian watching over containers, and exposes their life-cycle events.